fabric8io/docker-maven-plugin/doc/manual/global-configuration.md

 * **skip** (`docker.skip`)
   With this parameter the execution of this plugin can be skipped completely.
+* **fetchLimit** (`docker.fetchLimit`)
+  Number of running and stopped containers to return.
+A value of 0 returns all running and stopped containers.
+Default is 100.
 * **skipTags** (`docker.skipTags`)
   If set to `true` the plugin won't add any tags to images that have been built.
 * **registry** (`docker.registry`)